14: Pandemic Diseases and Drug Discovery - Under Construction

 - Part 1 (Sections 01A, 01B, 2, and 3) offers a deep dive into the causes of climate change and how we construct past and predict future CO2 and temperature values.
 These sections contain little biochemistry per se.
 They are presented so students can understand how we know the relationships between climate, CO2, and temperature.
 A second goal is to allow students to rebut common misconceptions and disinformation that minimize the causes and extent of climate change.
 In reality, people are not moved by mere data and information, so Part 1 can be presented just as background for interested readers.
 The rest of the sections focus on using biochemistry to understand the biological effects of climate change on organisms and ways to mitigate its worst effects.

 - Part 2 (Sections 4-10) focuses on the production and use of biofuels to decrease our reliance on fossil fuels.
 The basic hope for many forms of biofuel is that CO2 can be removed from the atmosphere (by organisms or chemical means) as a feedstock for biofuels and then converted to fuels (like ethanol), which, on burning, return an equivalent amount of CO2 to the atmosphere.
 1 CO2 is removed, and 1 CO2 is returned to the atmosphere with net zero emission!
-Unfortunately, this accounting is inadequate, as the net CO2 emissions over the whole life-cycle of production and burning of biofuels must be considered, and when that happens, it may be that corn bioethanol (for example) is not much better or possibly even worse than burning fossil fuels.
-Of course, it would cause zero net emissions if the CO2 emitted on burning is captured, but this would apply to fossil fuels as well.
-In addition, opportunity costs, such as the removal of potential croplands to feed people, are not often considered.
+Unfortunately, this accounting is inadequate, as the net CO2 emissions over the whole life-cycle of biofuel production and combustion must be considered, and when that happens, it may be that corn bioethanol (for example) is not much better, and possibly even worse, than burning fossil fuels.
+Of course, it would cause zero net emissions if the CO2 emitted from burning is captured, but this would apply to fossil fuels as well.
+In addition, opportunity costs, such as the loss of potential cropland to feed people, are often not considered.
 These "applied" sections have a great deal of biochemistry as well as some organic chemistry that students have previously encountered.

 - Part 3 (Sections 11-14) focuses more on the biological effects of higher temperatures, pollution from fossil fuel use, and other climate effects on biomolecules, organisms, and, ultimately, human health.

-- Part 4 (Sections 16-18) offers how we can use biochemistry, molecular biology, genetic engineering, and synthetic biology to capture more carbon, use less fertilizers, make plants more robust to climate change, and make manufacturing green.
+- Part 4 (Sections 16-18) explains how we can use biochemistry, molecular biology, genetic engineering, and synthetic biology to capture more carbon, use less fertilizer, make plants more resilient to climate change, and make manufacturing greener.

-This text is complementary to the material presented in Chapter 32: Biochemistry and Climate Change, which illustrates that interdisciplinary solutions are needed.
+This text complements the material presented in Chapter 32: Biochemistry and Climate Change, which illustrates the need for interdisciplinary solutions.

 Other important climate change books

 Bending the Curve: Climate Change Solutions by et al. Ramanathan, Veerabhadran et al. is a text that presents 10 climate change mitigation strategies using science, societal transformation, governance, economics, technology, and ecosystem management.
 "Bending the curve" was first used during the early years of the COVID pandemic.
-In climate change, it means bending the curve of CO2 atm and resulting global temperatures after a peak value is reached to reach values less detrimental to human and biosphere life.
+In climate change, it means bending the CO2 atmospheric curve and the resulting global temperature curve after a peak value is reached to reach values less detrimental to human and biosphere life.
 Key themes emerge from the book:

 - "There is still time to bend the curve.